 4. I can’t work, now what?

 Your health is most important at this time however, if you are concerned because you cannot work, don’t be.
 Most if not all food delivery services are offering financial support which you can apply through their websites.
-For more information on how to apply for financial assistance from your delivery app, contact your Spark Bikes store today.
+For more information on how to apply for financial assistance from your delivery app, contact your Jot Bikes store today.